Neiliezhü Üsou: Nagaland Baptist Church Council (NBCC)

 a mass Baptism at the Olympic rowing competition site in Misari Regatta, where 10,000 candidates received water baptism.

 Council of Baptist Churches in North East India (CBCNEI)

-In 1974 he was sent by the Council of Baptist Churches in Northeast India (CBCNEI) to Arunachal Pradesh to conduct two weeks music seminar.
-Incidentally Arunachal Pradesh was famous for persecution of Christians during that time.
-He successfully carried out the dangerous mission trip conducting music classes in the afternoons and Bible studies in the evenings.
+In 1974 he was sent by the Council of Baptist Churches in Northeast India (CBCNEI) to Arunachal Pradesh to conduct a two-week music seminar.
+At this time, Arunachal Pradesh was known for persecution of Christians.
+He successfully carried out the dangerous mission, conducting music classes in the afternoons and Bible studies in the evenings.